-The relative part of positive strokes, out of total cloud to ground strokes, as a function of month and for different synoptic systems is presented in Fig. 7.
-Rakov and Uman (2003) discussed a global upper average limit of 10 %.
-Our results show that under FCL
+The relative part of positive strokes, out of total CG strokes, as a function of month and for different synoptic systems, is presented in Fig. 7.
+Rakov and Uman (2006) discussed a global upper average limit of 10%.
+Our results show that under FCL and WCL systems there is a strong increase in the fraction of positive strokes through the months.
+The fraction